simmerer/jquery-isoselective/README.md

 - - - -

-Complete documentation for using isoSelective is still available here: http://www.gatsbyart.com/plugins/isoSelective/
+Complete documentation for using isoSelective (which doubles as am isoSelective demo) is still available here: http://www.gatsbyart.com/plugins/isoSelective/

 The basic isotope setup is something like this: